 Someone once tweeted “If Google or Stack Overflow didn’t exist, there would maybe be five good software developers on the planet.”
 That pretty much sums it up.
-Also Diet Coke, not a new technology but essential to getting through the day, because coffee isn’t my thing.
+Also, Diet Coke is not a new technology but essential to getting through the day, because coffee isn’t my thing.

 The work culture here is different.
 Fun...but a bit wacky.
 What is the best way to fit in here?

 Stand out to fit in?
 There are a lot of awesome people with a range of personalities, but anyone who is unapologetically themselves is welcomed with open arms and a cold beer.

 If you had an all-star developer considering joining Traction Guest, what would your 30-second pitch be on why they need to join us?

 We are building a product to be the best in the industry.
 The people here have created a community that makes people better, which spills out to effect change in the communities we live in.
 Our leaders have set out a clear vision and have tossed us the keys, so come join us on this joyride as we pioneer the VMS category.